Does creatine impact atrial fibrillation?

 Consensus Meter

-Creatine and Atrial Fibrillation Incidence:
+Creatine Monohydrate and Atrial Fibrillation

-Renal Function and Atrial Fibrillation:
+Renal Function and Atrial Fibrillation

 Conclusion